Rowan & Martin's Laugh-In

-Rowan & Martin's Laugh-In (often simply referred to as Laugh-In) is an American sketch comedy television program that ran for 140 episodes from January 22, 1968, to March 12, 1973, on the NBC television network, hosted by comedians Dan Rowan and Dick Martin.
-It originally aired as a one-time special on September 9, 1967, and was such a success that it was brought back as a series, replacing The Man from U.N.C.L.E. on Mondays at 8 pm (ET).
+Rowan & Martin's Laugh-In (often simply referred to as Laugh-In) is an American sketch comedy television program that ran for six seasons from January 22, 1968, to July 23, 1973, on the NBC television network.
+The show, hosted by comedians Dan Rowan and Dick Martin, originally aired as a one-time special on September 9, 1967, and was such a success that it was brought back as a series, replacing The Man from U.N.C.L.E. on Mondays at 8 pm (ET).
 It quickly became the most popular television show in the United States.

-The title of the show was a play on the 1960s hippie culture "love-ins" or the counterculture "be-ins", terms derived from the "sit-ins" common in protests associated with civil rights and antiwar demonstrations of the time.
-In 2002, Rowan & Martin's Laugh-In was ranked number 42 on TV Guide's 50 Greatest TV Shows of All Time.
-In the pilot episode Dan Rowan explained the show's approach: "Good evening ladies and gentlemen and welcome to television's first Laugh-In.
-Now for the past few years we have all been hearing an awful lot about the various 'ins'.
+The title of the show was a play on 1960s Hippie culture "love-ins" or counterculture "be-ins", terms which were derived from the "sit-ins" common in protests associated with civil rights and antiwar demonstrations of the time.
+In the pilot episode, Dan Rowan explained the show's approach: "Good evening, ladies and gentlemen, and welcome to television's first Laugh-In.
+Now for the past few years, we have all been hearing an awful lot about the various 'ins'.
 There have been be-ins, love-ins, and sleep-ins.
 This is a laugh-in and a laugh-in is a frame of mind.
-For the next hour we would just like you to sit back and laugh and forget about the other ins."
-The good-natured, lighthearted though informal disposition of the show was therefore established.
+For the next hour, we would just like you to sit back and laugh and forget about the other ins."